 Consolidating Many Sites Into One Website

-There are many reasons why a large corporate has created many websites over an extended period of time.
+There are many reasons why a large corporate has created many websites over an extended period.
 Search engine optimisation, ease of management and targeted campaign focus to name just a few.
-Eventually, it gets to the point where managing all of these different sites becomes a major overhead.
-You’ll probably have several WordPress sites, some made in Joomla or Drupal and on top of that, you may have to manage several multi-language sites.
-Consolidating them all onto one singular platform reduces the amount of technical expertise you need and does away with all your domain administration headaches.
+Eventually, it gets to the point where managing all of these different sites becomes a significant overhead.
+You'll probably have several WordPress sites, some made in Joomla or Drupal and on top of that, you may have to manage several multi-language sites.
+Consolidating them all onto one single platform reduces the amount of technical expertise you need and does away with all your domain administration headaches.

 Do you also have different eCommerce platforms?
-Moving them all into Hybris would make complete sense, but again it’s another level of cost that you’ll have to budget for.
+Moving them all into Hybris would make complete sense, but again it's another level of cost for which you'll have to budget.or.